Vegan Banh Mi Sandwich

 As we all know, Vietnamese food is incredibly fragrant and always has herbs such as cilantro, lemongrass and so on.
 Banh mi recipes always have and explosion of flavour in your mouth, and my take is no different!

 I have such fond memories of eating street food in the infamous Hoi-an, Vietnam.
 It’s known as the lantern city, with locals cycling past with rice paddy hats, crumbly painted buildings, I was there sitting on a bench chomping into the best vegan Banh mi sandwich I’ve ever had.
-Street food is truly amazing in Vietnam.
+Street food is truly amazing in Vietnam, although there are some weird and unusual foods in Asia.

 It was filled with flavoursome mushroom, pickled cucumber, carrot and daikon, sliced into perfectly thin sticks.
 Sprinkled with cilantro and a big dollop of sriracha mayo for an extra kick, I was in heaven!
 Being at the conference reminded me and gave me the push to make it myself.